rnjefferies/pixbag_logs/README.md

 pixbag_logs is a collection of Python scripts designed to process and analyse ROS bag files generated during remote operation experiments.
 I am using the TUM TOD Software stack, adapted to work with the PixKit automated vehicle (see https://github.com/rnjefferies/remote_drivingCAN).

 The project provides tools for extracting data, detecting steering reversals, and generating visualisations.
 This is a work in progress, so expect scripts for analysing the rest of the ROS bag soon.
-Any data in the files is phoney for and can be used debugging purposes.
+Any data found in this repository is phoney.

 ## Features

 - **Data Extraction**: Extracts steering wheel angle data from ROS bag files.
-- **Reversal Detection**: Detects steering reversals based on filtered steering angle data.
+- **Reversal Detection**: Detects reversals based on filtered driving data.
 - **Visualisation**: Generates plots with reversal markers for detailed analysis.
 - **CSV Output**: Summarises reversal data for each participant and condition.